About Me

 The first big fintech and exciting project was Klarna.
 I read about it in late 2012 while researching for a school paper.
 I was looking for different payment solutions and how to integrate them into modern websites.

-PayPal was there, and some credit card solutions.
+PayPal was available, along with some credit card solutions.
 But these were not 100% native to the internet.
-But I had a deadline and needed to hand in my paper.
+However, I had a deadline and needed to submit my paper.
 If I had looked longer, I would have rediscovered Bitcoin.

-I did actually use Bitcoin in 2011, but that was just to turn cash into something digital so I could book a flight to London.
+I did actually use Bitcoin in 2011, but that was just to convert cash into a digital form so I could book a flight to London.
 I completely forgot about it again.
 Did I mention that I paid 269 BTC for that flight?
 Crazy!

-OK, back to the story, I did use Bitcoin once, but was more interested in payment solutions.
+Okay, back to the story.
+I did use Bitcoin once, but I was more interested in payment solutions.
 Eventually, I found my way back to Magic Internet Money when I stumbled across this article in the Guardian.
-The now infamous Silk Road was described, and people were outraged about it.
+The now-infamous Silk Road was described, and people were outraged about it.

-Bitcoin, by now a household name amongst tech nerds, was relatively new for everyday citizens.
+Bitcoin, by now a household name among tech enthusiasts, was relatively new to everyday citizens.
 People would only compare it to gold tokens within World of Warcraft or any online game currency.

 This was interesting, as I saw an opportunity for another payment solution.
 I looked into it and found the Bitcoin whitepaper a few minutes later.
-My technical understanding was good enough that I understood its main message.
+My technical understanding was sufficient, allowing me to grasp its main message.

 I was immediately hooked by the opportunity to use a protocol to pay for something online.
 Therefore, I spent the next three years trying to learn more about it and the upcoming fintechs in the world.
 To me, having a wallet on my iPhone and, later on, my bank account was magical!